enormandeau/github_tutorial/files/03_git.md

 graphical interfaces, this is a simple way to understand the necessary commands; later you can use whichever graphical interface you choose.

-## Using Linux from Terminal.com
+## Using Linux via Terminal.com

-**This section is optional**, if you have a computer with command line already prepared (Mac, Linux) you may use Terminal or similar.
+**This section is optional**.
+If you have a Linux computer and can use the command line, you may skip to the next section.
+If you have a MacOS computer and know how to install git and use the terminal, you can also skip to the next section.

 In order to try Git, we will be using virtual Linux machines available online.
 To get started, head to